abelgacem/tool/docs/list/jekyll/whatis/frontmatter.md

 # [&larr;][homepage] Tool > `{{ site.data.tool_name.jekyll_name }}`

 # definition
-- set of a kvpair.
+- set of a kvpair or variable.
+- define in the begining of a content.
-- Used at Build time by jekyll itself.
+- Used at build time by jekyll.
 - Can be used by a markdown's code to control the final output.

 # type